FabricMC/fabricmc.net/_posts/2025-10-31-obfuscation.md

 - Most Yarn users will need to migrate to the official names.
 - Your build script will require some changes.
 - Production crash logs may be slightly easier to debug.
-- Intermediary will no longer exist, the game will use Mojang's names at runtime.
+- Intermediary will no longer exist; the game will use Mojang's names at runtime.